theBrianCui/CSC-143-Notes/12.04/README.md

 See: `index.html` (open in browser)

 Callbacks are executed in the order in which they arrive (a queue).
+Users may continue interacting with the page while requests are ongoing.

 While JavaScript was once exclusively used in the browser, featuring dedicated browser APIs for manipulating webpages,